qr-merger/merger/README.md

 Please be careful about the part after the `=`.
 Don't forget to quote your own information (like your wechat pay link) with the double quotes `""` and add a semicolon `;` at the end.

 You will have to fill in your payment links, from WeChat Pay, Alipay, Tenpay(from Mobile QQ) and Paypal.
-Fpr Wechat Pay, Alipay and Tenpay, you can get your actual link by decoding your payment qrcode.
+For Wechat Pay, Alipay and Tenpay, you can get your actual link by decoding your payment qrcode.
 For Paypal, simply create your own [paypal.me](https://paypal.me) link and put it in.

 Then you fill in your preferred name and profile photo link (at least 200x200 px).
 Other variable guide please follow the code comment.